-- Short distance power transmission in not feasible
+- Short distance power transmission is not feasible

-The timing belt has teeth similar to gears and those are used with teethed pulleys.
-The timing belt drive is often called Positive Drive as there is almost no slippage.
-This is due to the reason that once the timing belt is engaged with teethed pulleys there is absolutely no room to slip.
+The timing belt has teeth similar to gears, and those are used with teethed pulleys.
+The timing belt drive is often called Positive Drive, as there is almost no slippage.
+This is because once the timing belt is engaged with teethed pulleys, there is absolutely no room to slip.